mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

         - 1024x1024

     Predictor
-        Which predictor to use in conjuncton with the :guilabel:`MA tree`.
-Where VarDCT compresses the image by abstracting complex gradients into mathematical functions, Modular Mode compresses sections by determining if it can be described by it's neighbouring pixels, like 'the same color as the pixel to the left'.
+        Which predictor to use in conjunction with the :guilabel:`MA tree`.
+Where VarDCT compresses the image by abstracting complex gradients into mathematical functions, Modular Mode compresses sections by determining if it can be described by its neighbouring pixels, like 'the same color as the pixel to the left'.
 This is a predictor, and you can select which predictor you'd prefer to be used.
 Recommended values is :guilabel:`Default`.

         - Default -- Let the encoder choose.
-        - Zero -- always reeturns the value 0.
+        - Zero -- Always returns the value 0.
         - Left -- Always returns the value at the left.
-        - Top -- Always returns the value
+        - Top -- Always returns the value at the top.
-        - Avg0
+        - Avg0 -- Returns the average of the values to the immediate left and top of the current location.
-        - Select  -- Return left or top depending on the situation.
+        - Select  -- Subtracts the left and top neighbour from the top-left, and returns the neighbour whose difference is lower.
-        - Gradient -- Value of the topleft neighbour minux the values of the top and left neighbours.
+        - Gradient -- Returns the value of the top-left neighbour minus the values of the top and left neighbours.
-        - Weighted -- A complex predictor that weights the top, left and topleft pixels in certain ways to achieve the result.
+        - Weighted -- A complex predictor that weights the top, left and top-left pixels in certain ways to achieve the result.
-        - Top Right -- return the value topright of the current location.
+        - Top Right -- Returns the value topright of the current location.
-        - Top Left -- return the value topleft of the current location.
+        - Top Left -- Returns the value topleft of the current location.
-        - Left Left -- return the value topright of the current location.
+        - Left Left -- Returns the value topright of the current location.
-        - Avg1
+        - Avg1 -- Returns the average of the values to the immediate left and top-left of the current location.
-        - Avg2
+        - Avg2 -- Returns the average of the values to the immediate top-left and top of the current location.
-        - Avg3
+        - Avg3 -- Returns the average of the values to the immediate left and top-right of the current location.
-        - Toptop predictive avarage
+        - Toptop predictive average -- Weights the value of 6 neighbours: the top, left, topright, and their immediately adjacent neighbours in the same direction.
         - Gradient+Weighted -- Mixes gradient and weighted.
         - Use all predictors